SETI/rms-opus/opus/application/apps/help/api_guide.md

 When a `cols` parameter is supported but none is provided, the default columns are used: `opusid,instrument,planet,target,time1,observationduration`.

-If a metadata field is a _single-value range_, then that `fieldid` **must** be provided without a numeric suffix (e.g. `observationduration`).
+If a metadata field is a _single-value range_, then that `field_id` **must** be provided without a numeric suffix (e.g. `observationduration`).
 However, if a metadata field contains both a minimum and maximum value in the database (e.g. `rightasc` for Right Ascension), then a `1` suffix indicating the minimum a `2` suffix indicating the maximum must be provided.
 For example:

 %CODE%
 cols=observationduration,rightasc1,rightasc2